Ethanol recovery capabilities

 Generators outside of California and Minnesota do not have to count hand sanitizer waste towards their Generator Status.
 This mitigates the risk of Small Quantity Generators (SQG) moving to a Large Quantity Generator (LQG) status that comes with significantly more hazardous waste regulations.

-When recycled, hand sanitizer is exempt from hazardous waste regulations and does not have to ship on a Uniform Hazardous Waste Manifest.
+When recycled, hand sanitizer is exempt from hazardous waste regulations and is not required to ship on a Uniform Hazardous Waste Manifest.
 Clean Earth is then able to ship hand sanitizer waste on Bills of Lading, rather than hazardous waste manifests.
 Bills of Lading do not get submitted to the EPA which significantly reduces risks for our customers.

 Are you a generator with hand sanitizer waste?
-Request a quote from Clean Earth below.
+Request a quote from Clean Earth.

 Reach out to our team of experts today.